A non-fiction with a narrative that might inspire a future Nobel winner.

 Combining non-fiction with a story element, How to Win a Nobel Prize aims to show its readers what it takes to become a world-changing scientist.

-Barry Marshall, Nobel winner for finding the cause of stomach ulcers, takes Mary to visit past winners after she stumbles in on a secret meeting.
-Each scientist – some well known and some less well known – explain their work, and offer Mary advice so she can fulfill her ambition of becoming a scientist.
+Barry Marshall, Nobel winner for finding the cause of stomach ulcers, takes Mary to visit past winners after she stumbles on a secret meeting.
+Each scientist – some well known and some less well known – explain their work, and offer Mary advice so that she can fulfill her ambition of becoming a scientist.

 But the narrative is really only a vehicle for the fascinating stories of each scientist, and the Nobel prizes.
 After each chapter there’s an experiment to try at home – or in the classroom, of course.
 And these are impressive experiments… did you know it’s entirely possible to extract DNA from a strawberry using a few easily obtainable ingredients?
 Me neither.

 This book would be great for the upper junior classroom library.
 Easy to read, it would be perfect for a research tool as well.
 But the experiments will be what inspires the pupils and make for some great lessons.

 Copyright: Just Imagine Story Centre Ltd 2012-2018.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.